 The first step of the process is for the head of unit to appoint a quality team from within the unit.
-Comprising approximately six persons, the team should be put in place at least 10 months before the scheduled QRG visit.
+The team should be put in place at least 10 months before the scheduled QRG visit.

 The head of unit must be a member of the team but does not have to act as chairperson.
 The chairperson should be a senior member of the unit.
 The quality team should be as representative as possible of the staff profile of the unit.
 The unit must inform the QSU of the names of the quality team members.